Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 Both cycling and running deliver excellent cardiovascular benefits

 The calorie burn question isn’t straightforward—it depends heavily on intensity, duration, and individual factors like weight and fitness level.
+I learned this when I switched from running to cycling and initially thought I wasn’t burning as many calories.
+Turns out I was just riding at the wrong intensity.

 Running typically burns more calories per hour at equivalent effort levels: